What is the Written Down Value Method?

 Some of the disadvantages are given below:

-- The method computes a very high value of the depreciation expense applicable on the net book value of the tangible asset, and hence such a method cannot be replicated on the assets of tangible nature that offers utility in a uniform manner throughout the course of the asset life.
+- The method computes a very high value of the depreciation expense applicable to the net book value of the tangible asset.
+Hence, replicating such a method on tangible assets that uniformly offer utility throughout their life is impossible.

-- The higher value of depreciation reported on the income statement results in reduced levels of net income and resulted in a bad looking bottom line.
+- The higher value of depreciation reported on the income statement results in reduced net income levels and a bad-looking bottom line.

 Conclusion

-Written down value depreciation method is a method that applies depreciation at a higher rate at initial years and lower depreciation rates at the ending years of the useful life of the asset.
-The method is also termed as the declining balance method as well as the diminishing balance method.
-Such a method should be applied to tangible assets that face the risk of obsolescence.
+The written-down value depreciation method is a method that applies depreciation at a higher rate in the initial years and lower depreciation rates at the ending years of the useful life of the asset.
+The method is also termed the declining and diminishing balance methods.
+Such a method should be applied to tangible assets with the risk of obsolescence.

 Recommended Articles

 This is a guide to Written Down Value Method.
-Here we also discuss the introduction and how does written down value method work?
+Here we also discuss the introduction and how does write-down value method work.
 Along with advantages and disadvantages.
 You may also have a look at the following articles to learn more –